PeanutButter1212/NutriNexus/README.md

 - [Timeline and Development Plan](#timeline-and-development-plan)

 ## App Summary
-Nutrinexus is a mobile application that enables people form all walks of live to seamlessly track their daily caloric intake and physical activity in a single integrated platform.
+NutriNexus is a mobile application that enables people form all walks of live to seamlessly track their daily caloric intake and physical activity in a single integrated platform.
 We aim to incorporate gamification lelements like a personalised virtual garden, avatar customisation and map exploration to keep the lifestyle application to keep users engaged and moltivated

 ---